 Once you have registered you should provide your registration number.

 Please note that this is not a voluntary scheme, and there are very few opt-outs.
 It applies to everyone who receives rental income from a property located in Wales, even if they themselves live in England or overseas.
-However enforcement does not start until November 2016 and during the first year there will be a focus on raising awareness of the new requirements and encouraging compliance.

 We will be happy to provide further information regarding RentSmart Wales.
 Please call us on 029 2039 7152.
 We will also be happy to discuss preferential management terms with any landlords who do not wish to go through the licensing process.